Almost all our research is devoted to the understanding of complex phenomena associated with nonlinear oscillators.

 We are especially interested in the influence of the oscillators on each other - their mutual interactions.
 The resultant modulation and synchronisation phenomena occur in physiology in just the same way that they do for coupled oscillators in physics.
 Comparison of the model phenomena with physiological data measured for healthy subjects in our laboratory and for patients in our collaborating hospitals is illuminating and characterising diverse conditions and diseases.

-Applications: So far, we have completed or engaged on studies of the oscillatory changes that take place in healthy ageing, anæsthesia, exercise at altitude, congestive heart failure, hypertension, diabetes mellitus, post-acute myocardial infarction, paraplegia, tetraplegia, and cancer.
-We have used Bayesian inferential dynamics to model population cycling in ecology and have embarked on a study of the ion channels in cellular membranes, treating the permeating ion as a Brownian particle.
-Importantly our research is being developed in close collaboration with clinicians, so that potentially useful applications can quickly be spotted and evaluated.
+Applications: We have ongoing or recently-completed studies of oscillatory changes in healthy ageing, anæsthesia, cancer, exercise at altitude, congestive heart failure, hypertension, diabetes mellitus, post-acute myocardial infarction, paraplegia, and tetraplegia.
+Dynamical Bayesian inference is used to model population cycling in ecology, and for a novel method of secure communication.
+We study ion channels in cellular membranes, treating the permeating ion as a Brownian particle controlled by Coulomb blockade.
+Much of our research is being developed in close collaboration with clinicians, so that potentially useful applications can quickly be spotted and evaluated.

 BRACCIA Project: Investigated interactions between the brain and cardiovascular oscillations and how they change in anæsthesia.